 - Link building

 - Thought leadership

 - Review management

 - and much more…

-If your business has negative or dated search results on Google, there are a few things you can do to better your online presence.
-Below are 20 tips to consider for improving a business’s online reputation.
+If your business has negative or dated results populating in Google search, there are a few things you can do to better your online presence and make sure your page 1 creates a good first impression.

 1. Google Your Business

-You might know that your business is great, and your regular customers or clients may agree, but the first step is to Google your name and get a reality check.
+You might know that your business is great, and your regular customers or clients may agree, but this may not be the case online.
+The first step in establishing a strong online reputation is to Google your name and get a reality check.
 Search the name of the business, and your name, and then scan the results on the first two pages.
 Look at the results through the eyes of a potential customer or employee who knows nothing about your business.
 What do you see?

 Nearly half of adults in the United States are less than pleased with their Google search results.
 Get ready to join the small percentage that knows what to do about unfavorable results on the first page of Google.